 - Automation is one of the best ways to achieve scale.
 Like choice, if you want to achieve significant reach, you need automation.
 The sizeable retail banking organisation mentioned earlier is an excellent example of scalability – serving more customers without hiring more employees.

 - It’ll be hard to avoid automation if you want your business to grow.
 It’s not a fad.
 For some companies and industries, it’s essential.
 The things you do often, and the ones that noticeably improve customer or employee experience, are the primary candidates for driving growth with automation.

 - Automation isn’t the big launch; it’s incremental development.
 Sometimes companies treat significant software developments like the opening of a new building.
 A big announcement and ceremony happens, everyone gets invited to use the offerings, and then people return to business.

 Automation developments don’t work that way.
 You’ll find that the first deployment is frequently a learning experience.
 And while you’re getting the first piece right, you’ll start developing the next, growing and improving your system as you learn what works.

 A Business Automation planning workshop.

 Insight 2 Value is offering a no-obligation free-of-charge business automation planning workshop.
 We’ll sit down with you to understand your current cost models and work through the potential to eliminate your sunk ECM costs and build a Return on Investment model to accelerate your move to a consumption-based cloud platform.
-We’ll also help you navigate the technical steps you’ll need to take to minimise business disruption and explain the different options available to you in adding Business Automation into your overall Cloud Strategy.
+We’ll also help you navigate the technical steps you’ll need to take to minimise business disruption and explain the options available in adding Business Automation to your overall Cloud Strategy.